steadybit/docs-public/content/install-configure/40-install-platform/10-docker.md

 ---
-title: "Install Platform as Docker Container"
+title: "Install as Docker Container"
 navTitle: "Docker Container"
 ---
 steadybit is currently always installed as docker container.
 The platform container image is available in the steadybit Docker Registry.